 - Add the card title, call to action, and teaser text.
 You can also upload an image.

 - Click Create card.

 Tip: You don't have to link to the homepage of your website.
-If there's specific information that you want to let your audience know about, you can link directly to that subpage on your site.
+If there's specific information that you want to let your audience know about, you can link directly to that page on your site.

 Troubleshoot issues linking to associated websitesWhy don't I see an "Associated website" section in my channel settings?

-If you don't see an "Associated website" section in your Advanced Channel Settings, you may need to verify your account by going to youtube.com/verify .
+If you don't see an "Associated website" section in your Advanced channel settings, you may need to verify your account by going to youtube.com/verify .
 If you still don't see it, it might be because your channel is no longer eligible.

 First, make sure you own this URL in the Search Console.
 Then make sure the URL you're pasting in the link field is correct: